-As the media continues to evolve in this electronic age, newsrooms are shrinking or disappearing, the role of journalists is changing, and opportunities for publishing news online are proliferating.
+Distributing press releases is an effective way to gain exposure and clients for your law firm.
+As the media continues to evolve in this digital age, newsrooms are shrinking or disappearing, the role of journalists is changing, and opportunities for publishing news online are diluting.
 The type of information getting published – especially online – also is changing.
 A decade ago, the chances of getting a law firm press release published verbatim were almost nil.
-Today, with news and aggregate websites in abundance, wire services publishing on the Web, and more non-journalism-trained editors deciding what gets published, the tables have turned for the press release as a PR tool.

 - Include an attention-grabbing headline.